Florence and the Machine: 2017–2024: High as Hope and Dance Fever

-Welch confirmed on 27 May 2017 that a new studio album was in the works.
+Welch confirmed on 27 May 2017 that a new album was in the works.
 On 28 February 2018, the band's drummer, Christopher Hayden, announced that he had left the band.
+Florence worked with Brett Shaw at 123 Studios in Peckham to record the raw beginnings of the songs from the album.
 The first single from the album, "Sky Full of Song", was released on 12 April 2018, followed by "Hunger" in May.
-Titled High as Hope, the band's fourth studio album was released on 29 June 2018.
+Titled High as Hope, the band's fourth album was released on 29 June 2018.
 A third single, "Patricia", was released on 10 August 2018.
 On 24 January 2019, Florence and the Machine released a new single, "Moderation", which had been previously performed live during the Australian leg of the High as Hope Tour.
 It was accompanied by a B-side, "Haunted House".

 On 21 April 2019, Florence and the Machine had a song featured in the Game of Thrones episode "A Knight of the Seven Kingdoms" which was composed by Ramin Djawadi.
 The song is entitled "Jenny of Oldstones".
 On 17 April 2020, Florence and the Machine released the song "Light of Love" in response to the COVID-19 pandemic.
 The band announced that all proceeds from the song, which was originally recorded for High as Hope (2018), would go to the Intensive Care Society.